Raging Bull: Plot

-In 1964, an aging, overweight Italian American, Jake LaMotta, practices a comedy routine.

-In 1941, LaMotta is in a major boxing match against Jimmy Reeves, where he suffered his first loss.
-Jake's brother Joey discusses a potential shot for the middleweight title with one of his Mafia connections, Salvy Batts, but he repeatedly refuses the mafia's help.
-Some time thereafter, Jake spots a fifteen-year-old girl named Vickie at an open-air swimming pool in his Bronx neighborhood.
-He eventually pursues a relationship with her, although he is already married.
-In 1943, Jake defeats Sugar Ray Robinson, and has a rematch three weeks later.
-Despite Jake dominating Robinson during the bout, the judges surprisingly rule in favor of Robinson, whom Joey feels won only because he was enlisting into the Army the following week.
-By 1945, Jake marries Vickie.
+In 1941 Jake LaMotta is a young up-and-coming middleweight boxer who suffers his first-ever loss to Jimmy Reeves after a controversial decision.
+Jake's brother Joey discusses a potential shot for the middleweight title with one of his Mafia connections, Salvy Batts.
+However, Jake repeatedly refuses the Mafia's help, wanting to win the championship on his own terms.
+Jake spots a 15-year-old girl named Vickie at a swimming pool in his Bronx neighborhood.
+He eventually pursues a relationship with her, despite his being already married and her being underage.
+In 1943 Jake defeats Sugar Ray Robinson, and has a rematch three weeks later.
+Despite Jake dominating Robinson during the bout, the judges surprisingly rule in favor of Robinson, who Joey feels won only because he was enlisting in the Army the following week.

-Jake constantly worries about Vickie having feelings for other men, particularly when she nonchalantly comments about Tony Janiro, Jake's opponent in his next fight.
-His jealousy is evident when he brutally defeats Janiro in front of Tommy Como, the local mob boss, and Vickie.
-As Joey discusses the victory with journalists at the Copacabana, he is distracted by seeing Vickie approach a table with Salvy and his crew.
-Joey speaks with Vickie, who says she is giving up on his brother.
-Blaming Salvy, Joey viciously attacks him in a fight that spills outside of the club.
-Como later orders them to apologize, and has Joey tell Jake that if he wants a chance at the championship title, which Como controls, he will have to take a dive first.
-In a match against Billy Fox, after briefly pummeling his opponent, Jake does not even bother to put up a fight.
-He is suspended shortly thereafter from the board on suspicion of throwing the fight, though he realizes the error of his judgment when it is too late.
-He is eventually reinstated, and in 1949, wins the middleweight championship title against Marcel Cerdan.
+By 1945 Jake marries Vickie, but he is controlling and domineering over her, and suspicious that she has feelings for other men.
+When she remarks off-hand that his next opponent Tony Janiro is good-looking, Jake flies into a rage, asking her what she meant by that.
+At the fight with Janiro, with Vickie looking on in horror, Jake makes it a point to brutally disfigure his opponent.
+At the Copacabana afterwards, Joey sees Vickie approach a table with Salvy and his crew.
+Joey confronts Vickie, who implies that she is dissatisfied in her marriage.
+Enraged, Joey viciously attacks Salvy in a fight that spills outside the club.
+Local mob boss Tommy Como orders them to patch up, and has Joey tell Jake that if he wants a shot at the championship title, which Como controls, he will have to take a dive.
+Jake thus throws his next match against Billy Fox, but cannot convincingly fake his defeat.
+He is booed out of the building and shortly thereafter suspended from boxing on suspicion of throwing the fight.
+By 1949 he is reinstated and wins the middleweight championship title by defeating Marcel Cerdan.